 No less than Billy Beane, GM of the Oakland A's and an early user of statistical analysis and baseball, calls it "the natural progression of statistical analysis."
-Stan Conte, director of medical services and head trainer for the LA Dodgers has begun work with two UCLA statisticians to build a mathematical model that they hope will show the chances a player will be injured in the upcoming season.
+Stan Conte, director of medical services and head trainer for the LAhas begun work with two UCLA statisticians to build a mathematical model that they hope will show the chances a player will be injured in the upcoming season.

 Conte contends that injuries are not solely a matter of chance.
 "I refuse to think we are doing all these things to get them healthy, and its a matter of luck whether lightening hits or doesn't hit."

 The article is really interesting for all fans of baseball who ask why so many supposedly well-conditioned athletes continually go down with injuries.

 Check it out at the New York Times.